kddubey/pretrain-on-test/README.md

 [`run.py`](./run.py).

 You'll probably find [`./cloud_scripts/run.sh`](./cloud_scripts/run.sh) useful for cloud runs.
-Note that it assumes that the bucket name is `pretrain-on-test-accuracies`.
+Note that it assumes that the bucket name is `pretrain-on-test-accuracies`, and that the GPU image you're using already has Python 3.10+, pip, and venv/conda on it.

 </details>